Cooking With Wasabi: The Dos And Don’ts

 If you are going to purchase and use wasabi, remember that there are two varieties: The imitation wasabi that you see in the West and the true wasabi rhizome used in Japan.
-The wasabi rhizome may be grated and used but that is rare outside of Japan.
-It is very difficult to grow, which makes it expensive.
+The wasabi rhizome may be grated and used, but that is rare outside of Japan.
 The different forms of wasabi are similar in flavor and appearance but not all of their properties are identical.
-Western wasabi is made with horseradish, green food coloring, and other ingredients while true Japanese wasabi is made with grated wasabi root.
+Western wasabi is made with horseradish, green food coloring, and other ingredients, while true Japanese wasabi is made with grated fresh wasabi root.
+Let’s look at the dos and don’ts of cooking with both versions.

 Do prepare wasabi correctly.